Alhawari80/LemoZeen/README.markdown

 Note: Ensure you have a Google Maps API key configured in the settings.

+## Future Enhancements:
+- Payment Gateway.
+- Live Location to track the trip.
+- Alerts to let the user aware of his ride's arrival.
+- Launching on a server.
+- Mobile app.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.